NBC News to Hold Town Hall With Joe Biden in Miami

-NBC News will hold a town hall event with Joe Biden in Miami next week, the network announced Tuesday.
+NBC News will hold a town hall event in Miami on Monday with Joe Biden, who spent part of the day in South Florida participating in campaign events.

 Decision 2020